 DISCUSSION

 Neurotrophic ulcers represent a therapeutic and diagnostic challenge due to the absence of pain, delayed epithelial healing, and the high risk of perforation (7).
 It results from impaired corneal innervation, leading to decreased trophic support and subsequent epithelial breakdown.
-Chronic conditions such diabetes contribute significantly to the development of neurotrophic keratopathy (NK) by including peripheral neuropathy, which reduces corneal sensibility and impairs epithelial healing.
+Chronic conditions such diabetes contribute significantly to the development of neurotrophic keratopathy (NK) by including peripheral neuropathy, which reduces corneal sensitivity and impairs epithelial healing.
 Similarly, prolonged use of topical non-steroidal anti-inflammatory drugs (NSAIDs) may exacerbate epithelial damage by inhibiting prostaglandin-mediated healing responses; these two factors are recognized such a high risk to develop neurotrophic ulcer and need a careful monitoring in these populations to prevent this pathology that can affect both the anatomical structure and the functional outcome (8,9).
-Recent approaches have shown the interest of neurotrophic factors such as NGF (nerve growth factor) (10, 11 and 12), but their cost and availability remain limited.
+Recent approaches have shown the interest of neurotrophic factors such as NGF (nerve growth factor) (10, 11 and 12) standard citation guidelines not followed, but their cost and availability remain limited.
 Amniotic membrane grafting, for its part, constitutes a gold standard but may be lacking in certain facilities (12,13).
 Tenon’s capsule grafting provides a simple, biological, autologous, and effective solution.
 From a physiological standpoint, Tenon's capsule constitutes connective tissue rich in fibroblasts, capable of promoting progressive stromal integration.
 The "Tuck-in Tenon patch graft" technique offers the additional advantage of creating a stable mechanical reinforcement.
-Published results show good epithelial healing, a reduction in the risk of perforation, and an almost negligible cost (14,15 and 16).In the series reported by Chaudhary and al.(3), the Tenon’s graft achieved corneal tectonic stability and allowing subsequent surgical interventions with good anatomical outcomes in patients presented a corneal perforation secondary to neurotrophic keratitis .In our case , follow up was performed using anterior segment OCT to assesses graft integration and corneal healing and demonstrating the progressive integration of the graft and the maintenance of globe integrity and this was used also by Chaudhary and al.(3),which allows for a better and more objective means of monitoring in the management of this type of graft.
+Published results show good epithelial healing, a reduction in the risk of perforation, and an almost negligible cost (14,15 and 16) please use standard referencing guidelines.In the series reported by Chaudhary et al.(3), the Tenon’s graft achieved corneal tectonic stability and allowing subsequent surgical interventions with good anatomical outcomes in patients presented a corneal perforation secondary to neurotrophic keratitis .In our case , follow up was performed using anterior segment OCT to assesses graft integration and corneal healing and demonstrating the progressive integration of the graft and the maintenance of globe integrity and this was used also by Chaudhary et al.(3),which allows for a better and more objective means of monitoring in the management of this type of graft.

 CONCLUSION